hanan-bhatti/transitFLOW-cli/README.md

 ## 🤝 Contributing

+This project welcomes contributions from developers interested in **human-AI collaborative development**!

+### 🌟 Ways to Contribute
-1. Fork the repository from [hanan-bhatti/transitflow](https://github.com/hanan-bhatti/transitflow-cli)
+1. Fork the repository from [hanan-bhatti/transitflow](https://github.com/hanan-bhatti/transitflow)
 2. Create a feature branch (`git checkout -b feature/amazing-feature`)
+3. Implement your changes (with or without AI assistance)
+4. Document your development process and any AI tools used
-3. Commit your changes (`git commit -m 'Add amazing feature'`)
+5. Commit your changes (`git commit -m 'Add amazing feature'`)
-4. Push to the branch (`git push origin feature/amazing-feature`)
+6. Push to the branch (`git push origin feature/amazing-feature`)
-5. Open a Pull Request
+7. Open a Pull Request with details about your development approach

-### Development Guidelines
+### 🎯 Development Guidelines
-- Follow existing code style and structure
+- **Be Transparent**: Document whether you used AI assistance and how
+- **Follow Code Style**: Maintain the existing pure C++ approach without STL
-- Add comments for complex logic
+- **Add Comments**: Explain complex logic and design decisions
-- Test on Windows environment
-- Update documentation for new features
+- **Test Thoroughly**: Ensure compatibility with Windows terminal environments
+- **Update Documentation**: Keep README and code comments current
+- **Share Learning**: Include insights about your development process

+### 🤖 AI Collaboration Guidelines
+If you use AI assistance in your contributions:
+- **Document AI Usage**: Clearly state which parts involved AI help
+- **Maintain Quality**: Ensure AI-generated code meets project standards
+- **Learn and Adapt**: Use AI as a learning tool, not a replacement for understanding
+- **Credit Appropriately**: Be honest about the collaboration in your PR description

+### 📧 Contact
-- Contact: hannanbhatti2006@gmail.com for any questions
+- **Developer**: hannanbhatti2006@gmail.com
+- **Questions**: Feel free to reach out about development approaches or AI collaboration techniques

 ## 📋 Requirements